AdamusBG/bank_practice_tech_test/README.md

 * Negative withdrawals and deposits are blocked.
 * Withdrawals that would take the account below 0 balance are blocked.
 * Invalid dates given for transactions are blocked.
+* Transactions will be sorted into correct order automatically.

 I have ensured that the code is readable and understandable by following ruby conventions - tested using the RuboCop linter.